rippleitinnz/xahaud_update/README.md

 This update script assumes the following:
-You use the standard installation of Xahaud with standard directory structures You download xahaud releases /opt/xahaud/downloads
+You use the standard installation of Xahaud with standard directory structures You download xahaud releases to /opt/xahaud/downloads

-DO NOT USE THIS SCRIPT IF YOU HAVE XAHAUD INSTALLED VIA DOCKER.
+**DO NOT USE THIS SCRIPT IF YOU HAVE XAHAUD INSTALLED VIA DOCKER.**